DigiBP/25DIGIBP5/README.md

 - The standardized and automated setup scales efficiently across teams and sites.
 - Ideal for growing organizations or high onboarding volumes.

-# AUTOMATED CONTRACT CREATION AND DELIVERY
+# PROCESS START: AUTOMATED CONTRACT CREATION AND DELIVERY

 ## BPMN Overview